mongodb/docs-c/source/docs-libmongoc/mongoc_bulk_operation_update_many_with_opts.rst

                                                const bson_t *opts,
                                                bson_error_t *error); /* OUT */

 This function queues an update as part of a bulk operation.
 This does not execute the operation.
-To execute the entirety of the bulk operation call :symbol:`mongoc_bulk_operation_execute()`.
+To execute the entirety of the bulk operation call :ref:`mongoc_bulk_operation_execute()`.

 .. warning::